 All local public transport is integrated in Rome.
 You have to purchase your tickets before you board any public transport in Rome.
 Most people will have a pass of one kind or another.

-From January 2023 contactless payments will be accepted across the ATAC network.
+Contactless payments are accepted across the ATAC network (from Jan 2023).
 These work in the same way as tickets, just using your card or device to tap in and out on your journey.
 If ticket inspectors do appear then you just show your card or app to prove you have paid.